 Get the Veg Out newsletter for new vegan recipes + nutrition content!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

-This sweet potato black bean enchilada recipe is full of delicious flavour and nutrition!
-The tasty filling is wrapped in a delicious tortilla and covered in a savoury tomato-based enchilada sauce.
+This sweet potato black bean enchilada recipe is full of delicious flavor and nutrition!
+The tasty filling is wrapped in a delicious tortilla and covered in a savory tomato-based enchilada sauce.

 On top of that, it’s simple to make and budget-friendly.
 This recipe provides a large pan of enchiladas so you can enjoy them through the week.
 I don’t know about you, but I love leftovers!